oscal-compass/compliance-trestle-ssp-demo/README.md

 ## Using the demo
-The demo has been pre-configured with an set of interlocking catalogs, profiles, and SSPs.
+The demo has been pre-configured with a set of interlocking catalogs, profiles, and SSPs.

 ![Information flow](docs/information_flow.png)